-Paper 1.
-Human geography (also serves as a Paper in Section II of Part IA of the Education Tripos) Paper 2.
-Physical geography rapei 2. riiysicai geograpi
+Human geography (also serves as a Paper in Section II of Part IA of the Education Tripos)

-17. Each paper shall be set for three hours.
-A candidate for Part IA shall
+Paper 2.
+Physical geography

-- (a) offer both papers; and - (b) submit to the Examiners, in accordance with arrangements to be specified by the Head of the Department of Geography and by a date or dates to be announced not later than the end of the first quarter of the Michaelmas Term, records of five practical exercises undertaken by the candidate, together with a declaration as specified in Regulation 25.
+- 17. Each paper shall be set for three hours.
+A candidate for Part IA shall - (a) offer both papers; and - (b) submit to the Examiners, in accordance with arrangements to be specified by the Head of the Department of Geography and by a date or dates to be announced not later than the end of the first quarter of the Michaelmas Term, records of five practical exercises undertaken by the candidate, together with a declaration as specified in Regulation 25.